openstack-archive/infra-manual/doc/source/creators.rst

 .. note::

-   The patchset described in this section must be submitted separately from the change described above, and it will fail initially.
+   The change described in this section must be submitted separately from the change described above, and it will fail initially.
 That's to be expected.
 Read through the entire following section, including the Important Note at the end, before submitting your change to gerrit.